maksim-volkmann/born2beroot/readme.md

 ## SSH

 1. Type `sudo apt install openssh-server` to enable SSH on the server.
-Enter your password if asked, when prompted, then press `y` to continue the installation.
+Enter your password if asked (you will be asked a passoword, if you not not logged in as root), when prompted, then press `y` to continue the installation.

 2. Type `sudo systemctl status ssh` to confirm, that SSH service is running.